Independent Resettlement & Recruitment Guide for Armed Forces & Veterans

 • Diploma in Engineering Computer Systems and Telecoms

-• seven-hour online course for employees working in the area of Voice Switching (combining telephony, telecoms and Voice Over Internet Protocol)
+• A seven-hour online course in Voice Switching, covering telephony, telecoms and VOIP

 COMPUTING AND IT APPRENTICESHIPS